Follow us on Facebook.

 It is not necessary to own antique engines or equipment to become a member of the association, only an interest in preserving and restoring old engines and implements.

 Members own the equipment shown at various shows and demonstrations such as the AMEIA Annual Show which is held in July each year.
-Other shows include the Bark Peeler's Convention held the Fourth of July weekend at the Lumber Museum Show.

 Members range in age from teenagers to folks in their eighties.
 Original founding members are: Lester Jordan, Paul and Florence Wandover, Ralph and Jean Wilson, Mike Fuoco and Herb Lamphier.